Painting Composition Tips for Better, Bolder Paintings

 - Contrast a dominant horizontal composition such as a flat landscape with strong vertical or diagonal elements like a telephone pole or tree.

 By practicing these painting composition tips and techniques, you will be well on your way to creating better and bolder paintings.
-Be sure to check out the rest of the simple painting techniques demonstrated in Patti Mollica’s book, How to Paint Fast, Loose and Bold, and discover how to achieve a powerful composition, every time you paint.
+Be sure to check out other simple painting techniques from Patti Mollica in her three video downloads and discover how to achieve a powerful composition, every time you paint.